vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/15_Mantra_Deity_and_the_Chanting_of_Divine_Names.md

 Durga rules over the universe and directs each soul to its real purpose, awakening the higher intelligence of nature within us.
 At a deeper level of Yoga practice, fiery

 Durga represents the awakened Kundalini fire, controlled by the power of tapas or self-discipline, which turns it into a force of splendor and majesty.
 The Kundalini once purified, awakened and seated on the throne of the heart becomes Durga.
 If we honor Durga, she will guide our sadhana and transform us in the inner light.
-Durga's prime mantra is: *Oṁ Duṁ Durgàyai Namaâ*\!
-Another good mantra for her protection is: *Oṁ Hrãṁ Krãṁ Duṁ Durgàyai Svàhà*\!
+Durga's prime mantra is: *Oṁ Duṁ Durgāyai Namaḥ*\!
+Another good mantra for her protection is: *Oṁ Hrīṁ Krīṁ Duṁ Durgāyai Svāhā*\!

 ## Kali

 The Goddess Kali is one of the main deities of the practice of Yoga.
 She represents the reabsorption of the time bound universe back into its eternal source.
 She governs over the process of mergence.
 She is the power through which earth is dissolved into water, water into fire, fire into air, air into ether, ether into mind and mind into pure consciousness.
 She represents the movement back through the Tattvas to the Purusha beyond them.
 She grants the highest strength, energy and vitality, but one must be strong oneself in order to carry her indomitable force.

-Kali relates to the great prana mantra *Krãṁ*.
-It also occurs as three syllables -*Krãṁ Hïṁ Hrãṁ *– or as seven syllables: *Krãṁ Krãṁ Krãṁ Hïṁ Hïṁ Hrãṁ Hrãṁ*.
-Another set of three syllables for Kali is: *Hrãṁ Śrãṁ Krãṁ*\!
+Kali relates to the great prana mantra *Krīṁ*.
+It also occurs as three syllables -*Krīṁ Hūṁ Hrīṁ *– or as seven syllables: *Krīṁ Krīṁ Krīṁ Hūṁ Hūṁ Hrīṁ Hrīṁ*.
+Another set of three syllables for Kali is: *Hrīṁ Śrīṁ Krīṁ*\!
 Kali grants the prana of eternity that can overcome all the negative energies born of time.

 ## Dattatreya

 Dattatreya is a combined form of Brahma, Vishnu and Shiva, as well as a great ancient sage and yogi who was taught by nature.
-His mantra is very important because in the absence of a guru, one can pray to Dattatreya for guidance and for empowerment of mantras: *Oṁ Dràṁ Dattatreyàya Namaâ*\!
+His mantra is very important because in the absence of a guru, one can pray to Dattatreya for guidance and for empowerment of mantras: *Oṁ Drāṁ Dattatreyāya Namaḥ*\!

 ## Other Deities